 Music lover: He might be the only man without a topknot at Brooklyn gigs

 What makes him uneasy: Being recognized on the street

 A living legend with energy to spare

 Early in the morning, Krugman appears in the corridor of the CUNY Graduate Center.
-His gait is firm and energetic, his expression focused - without a trace of frequent traveler’s fatigue.
-In his soft voice, shyly but directly, Krugman briefly runs us through his schedule: he’s just arrived from an advisory overseas trip and is preparing for a conference on inequality the next day.
+His gait is firm and energetic, his expression focused, without a trace of frequent traveler’s fatigue.
+In his soft voice, shyly but directly, Krugman briefly runs us through his schedule.
+He’s just arrived from an advisory trip overseas and is preparing for a conference on inequality the next day.

 A critical voice that reaches millions

 "Everybody who does international economics, and tries to do both analysis and policies, has to be not-quite-human in some dimension," says Krugman in his mildly sarcastic New York tone.
 The economist walks us down memory lane, to his graduate school days, revealing that his advisor and mentor, economist Rudi Dornbusch, could make do with just three to four hours sleep a night.
 Krugman admits he needs his shuteye, but he has his own strategy for keeping up.
 "I’m a very, very fast, organized writer."

 Krugman gained popularity among millions of readers for his critical The New York Times column, which won him the moniker "The voice of the left."
 In his minimalist writing style, Krugman explains complex economic concepts, making them resonate with a wide array of readers who don’t necessarily have economics degrees.
 His words, which grace "the best journalistic real estate in the world" reach a massive international readership.